-Year Course: 10th, 11th, 12th Prerequisite: US History, teacher approval college courses by making demands upon them equivalent to those made by full-year introductory college courses.
+Year Course: 10th, 11th, 12th Prerequisite: US History, teacher approval The AP program in U.S. History is designed to provide students with the analytical skills and enduring understandings necessary to deal critically with the problems and materials in United States History.
+It also prepares students for intermediate and advanced college courses by making demands upon them equivalent to those made by full-year introductory college courses.
 Students should learn to assess historical materials-their relevance to a given interpretive problem, their reliability, and their importance-and to weigh the evidence and interpretations presented in historical scholarship to arrive at conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in an essay format will be developed.
 Grade weighting for this course will be weighted according to the AP rubric on pg.
 7.